High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries

+where where $P(\zeta) = \frac{1}{2} (\zeta^2-4\zeta+3)$ is the characteristic polynomial of BDF2.
 Runge-Kutta based CQ methods can achieve orders of convergence in time higher than three when applied to the wave equation~\cite{banjai2010multistep,banjai2011runge}.
 Our exposition of these methods follows closely the one in~\cite{betcke2017overresolving}.
 Applying an $m$ stage Runge-Kutta (RK) scheme with the associated Butcher Tableau consisting of the ensemble of matrices and vectors

 to the first order system reformulation of the wave equation, one arrives via the $\zeta$-transforms at the following ensemble of Laplace domain modified Helmholtz equations

 where $G_\ell(x;\zeta)$ is the following $\zeta$-transform